antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-standard2-rtw.md

 ![](net_standard_01_new_project.png)

-If you're using the command line, you can use `dotnet new` to create a new library (which by default are targeting .NET Standard):
+From the command line, you can use `dotnet new` to create a new library (which by default is targeting .NET Standard):

 ```
 $ dotnet new lib -o mylibrary